 Don’t be too intimidated by the big names and data points.
 Investing in REITs is fairly simple and low risk (as long as you do your due diligence) – it’s a relatively passive sort of investment as you won’t have to monitor the stock market every day.

-REITs are fairly affordable and good for beginner investors who may not have that much cash on hand to invest.
-That said, because of the high commission rates charged by brokerage companies, one should at least be able to commit $10,000 before considering investing in REITs.
+REITs are quite affordable and good for beginner investors who may not have that much cash on hand to invest.
+That said, do look out for high commission rates charged by brokers, which would eat into your profits.

 What are your thoughts on investing in REITs?
 Share them with us.